mbianchidev/mbianchidev/note-to-recruiters.md

 I consider myself a mix between:
 - **Software Engineer**
 - **Platform Engineer** (with DevOps and SRE background)
-- **Developer Relations Engineer**
-- A pinch of **leadership** (more than management)
+- A pinch of **leadership** (more than management) and **developer relations**
-- A love for both **Product** and **Customer-related** roles
+- A love (and hate) for both **Product** and **Customer-related** roles

 ### Technical Expertise
-- 🐳 Kubernetes & cloud expert
+- 🐳 Kubernetes & cloud
-- 🔄 DevOps coach
+- 🔄 Platform Engineering
-- 💻 Experienced coder in multiple programming languages (Java, Python, Golang, TypeScript...)
+- 💻 Coding in multiple programming languages (Java, Python, Golang, TypeScript...) but I mean with AI any language really
-- 🎓 Mentor
+- 🎓 Mentoring
-- 🎤 International keynote speaker
+- 🎤 Public speaking (20+ international engagements, not counting meetups but just actual conferences)
-- ✍️ Tech writer
+- ✍️ Tech writer (I don't do this a lot anymore but I can still do it)
-- 🌐 Community leader
+- 🌐 Community leader - I mean, maintainership and all.

 > As a neuro-spicy individual I think and operate differently from the majority but I think it is my strength and I'm not afraid to challenge the status quo.